cev-api/Wurst7-CevAPI/README.md

 ### SpearAssist
 - Boost Modes:
-  - Dash - Charge with your right click and whilst doing that you can boost yourself forward a specific distance your left click creating a velocity based attack
+  - Dash - While charging with your right click you can boost yourself forward a specific distance with your left click creating a velocity based attack.
-  - Hold - While charging you are constantly boosting forward whenever you press the left click
+  - Hold - While charging you are constantly boosting forward whenever you press the left click.
-- Your player can optionally stay grounded when boosting as to avoid flying off into the distance on each attack
+- Your player can optionally stay grounded when boosting as to avoid flying off into the distance on each attack.
 - Highlighting: You can highlight near and far entities within your attack range.
 Near meaning the distance you can jab at them and far the distance you can charge at them.
-Set to 7 for near and 8.5 blocks for far.
+Default set to 7 for near and 8.5 blocks for far.
-- Your charge is automatically and constantly resumed so you can forever hold right click.
+- Your charge is automatically and constantly resumed (no cooldown) so you can forever hold right click.
 It will be noisy but even if the spear is pointed down you will still be able to attack.
 - You can optionally allow aim assist to work whilst holding right click.
-- Your jab attack will auto hit once the timeout has expired so long as you're hitting an entity.
+- Auto Attack, your jab attack will continue to auto hit once the cooldown has expired so long as you're hitting an entity.
+- Designed for elytra-free ground PvP/PvE, though may be even more interesting with one.

 ## What’s changed or improved in this fork?